dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-7 Case Study - LLC sensitivity.md

 ### Workload: SPEC CPU2017 {.unlisted .unnumbered}

 We use a subset of applications from the SPEC CPU2017 suite[^4].
-SPEC CPU2017 contains a collection of industry-standardized workloads that benchmark performance of the processor, memory subsystem, and compiler.
+SPEC CPU2017 contains a collection of industry-standardized workloads that benchmark the performance of the processor, memory subsystem, and compiler.
 It is widely used to compare the performance of high-performance systems and in computer architecture research.

 Specifically, we selected 15 memory-intensive benchmarks from SPEC CPU2017 (6 INT and 9 FP) as suggested in [@MemCharacterizationSPEC2006].
 These applications have been compiled with GCC 6.3.1 and the following compiler options: `-O3 -march=native -fno-unsafe-math-optimizations`.